Barda07/React-Smart-House/README.md

 # React-Smart-House
 This frontend-only React project demonstrates mastery of essential concepts such as state management, props, and controlled data flow between components.
-It features advanced loop structures, secure URL handling with misuse prevention, and a responsive design optimized for both smartphones and desktop screens.
+It features advanced loop structures, URL handling and misuse prevention, and a responsive design optimized for both smartphones and desktop screens.
 Technologies used include React Router (BrowserRouter and useNavigate), dynamic JSX, useState, and CSS.

 To use the code, clone the repository using the 'git clone' command in the terminal.